foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 As of the release of **WTP 2.0** in December 2021, the list is back in active developement.

-### About the name

-Up until release 1.3, the list was simply called "The Phoenix Flavour for Fallout 4" or occasionally just "Phoenix Fallout".
-This was primarily because yours truly lacked the creativity to come up with a proper name in time for the public release.
-But a little over a month later I figured one out after all:

-[Welcome to Paradise](https://youtu.be/Olli9bETzXk) is a beautiful song by [Aviators](https://www.youtube.com/channel/UCioNNjH3S7X8byCjPDEqZkA), an American indie musician whose work I've loved for many years.
-The song was written specifically for Fallout 4.
-He wrote two more Fallout songs, [Apocalypse State of Mind](https://youtu.be/fX5SBZoBiMM) and my personal favourite [Remains](https://youtu.be/aZ1pCyFK_kY) which has enjoyed a permanent spot in many of my playlists for years (unfortunately it wouldn't have made for a fancy list name).
-All three of his Fallout songs are on the album [Stargazer](https://soundoftheaviators.bandcamp.com/album/stargazers) which you can get on Bandcamp!

-### What is Wabbajack?

-Due to the lack of sharing permissions for the vast majority of mods, traditional mod packs do not exist for Bethesda games.
-With Wabbajack it is possible to recreate one user's mod list on another's computer without redistributing any of the mod files.
-For more information, please check out the [Wabbajack website](https://www.wabbajack.org/) or join the official [Discord server](https://discord.com/invite/wabbajack).

-**Using Wabbajack is much easier than following a manual installation guide but it doesn't absolve you from reading.**

 ## WTP Features

 -  Moderately improved visuals while retaining a high frame rate.